Global Liaison Office (GLO) - DAAD

-NII is the only National research Institute on Informatics in Japan.
-It seeks to advance integrated research and development activities in information-related fields, including networking, software, and content.
-These activities range from theoretical and methodological work to applications.
-NII promotes cross-functional interdisciplinary research and promotes synergistic efforts between academic disciplines to enable progress in new and developing domains.
-NII advances informatics research with the goals of creating future value, furthering social and public contributions, promoting interdisciplinary approaches to information processing and partnerships among industry, government, academic, and civilian organizations.
+NII is Japan's only national research institute entirely devoted to informatics.
+It seeks to advance integrated research and development activities in information-related fields, including principles of informatics, network and computer architecture, software, content, and the interaction of IT with society.
+These activities range from theory and methodology to practical applications, and involve approximately 200 established researchers.
+NII promotes cross-functional interdisciplinary research, and promotes synergistic efforts between academic disciplines so as to enable progress in new and developing domains.
+NII advances informatics research with the goals of creating future value, furthering social and public contributions, promoting interdisciplinary approaches to information processing, and fostering partnerships among industry, government, academic, and civilian organizations.

 Research at NII is structured into 4 permanent research divisions and various Research Centers.
 Permanent NII researchers belong to one of the divisions.
 At the Research Centers, the permanent research staff together with (Japanese and international) visiting researchers and contracted engineers work on strategic research on priority projects.
 As an inter-university research institute, NII has developed very strong research links with major Japanese universities and industrial research centers, giving postdoctoral researchers many opportunities to participate in formal or informal workshops.
 NII researchers have won numerous research awards (see our news).
 German postdoctoral researchers will benefit of all these activities supported by NII.

 To apply, the candidate should contact via e-mail both NII (planas [at] nii.ac.jp) and DAAD (ifi [at] daad.de).

 More information about the DAAD-NII Post-Doctorate program can be found on the DAAD-IFI website, as well examples of the high-quality international research being conducted at NII, and testimonials of former postdoctoral fellows.